 Survey project participants include California’s investor-owned utilities, such as Southern California Edison, Pacific Gas and Electric Company, Southern California Gas, and San Diego Gas & Electric, and the publicly owned utilities, such as the Los Angeles Department of Water and Power and the Sacramento Municipal Utility District.
-The 2018-2020 CEUS completes in March 2021.
-For the 2018-2020 CEUS, The Energy Commission has hired ADM Associates Inc. to conduct the data collection.
+The Energy Commission has hired ADM Associates Inc., to conduct the data collection.

 - Accurately characterize building economic activity and assess North American Industry Classification System (NAICS) code misclassification in utility billing system data.

 - Calculate end-use fuel saturations at the forecasting zone level by building type.

 - Calculate robust commercial floor space estimates at the forecasting zone level by building type.

 - Calculate annual whole-building energy use estimates at the forecasting zone level by building type.

 - Calculate annual whole-building hourly load profiles at the forecasting zone level by building type.

 - Incorporate advanced metering infrastructure (AMI) electricity consumption data into forecasting model input development.

 - Evaluate the potential for oversampling new construction to allow calculation of statistically significant population estimates of the most recent building stock vintage.

 - Examine the potential for purchasing commercial real estate data for use in forecasting and demand analysis.